A systematic approach to general higher-order majorization-minimization algorithms for (non)convex optimization: Convergence analysis of GHOM for nonconvex optimization

-From previous lemma we note that all the conditions of the KL property from Definition \ref{def:kl} are satisfied.
+Note that in order to derive rates we need to consider explicit form for the function $\kappa$ in Definition \ref{def:kl}.
+Below we consider the case of semi-algebraic functions, i.e., we assume that $f$ satisfies the KL property \eqref{eq:kl} (from previous lemma we note that all the conditions of the KL property \eqref{eq:kl} are satisfied).

-\begin{theorem} Let the objective function $f$ be proper and lower semicontinuous (possibly nonconvex), satisfy the KL property \eqref{eq:kl} for some $q>1$ and admit $p \geq 1$ higher-order surrogate function $g(\cdot;x)$ at any $x \in \text{dom} f$ as given in Definition \ref{def:sur}.
-Assume also that either $f$ is continuous or $x_{k+1}$ is a local minimum of subproblem \eqref{eq:sp}.Then, the sequence $(x_k)_{k \geq 0}$ generated by GHOM satisfies: \begin{enumerate} \item If $q > p+1$, then $f(x_k)$ converges locally to $f_*$ at a superlinear rate. \item If $q = p+1$, then $f(x_k)$ converges locally to $f_*$ at a linear rate. \item If $q < p+1$, then $f(x_k)$ converges locally to $f_*$ at a sublinear rate. \end{enumerate} \end{theorem}
+\begin{theorem} Let the (possibly nonconvex) objective function $f$ in the optimization problem \eqref{eq:optpb} be proper, continuous, have directional derivates at any point $x \in \mathcal{X}$ and satisfy Assumption \ref{def:sur} for a given $p \geq 1$.
+Additionally, assume that $f$ satisfies the KL property \eqref{eq:kl} for some $r>1$.
+Then, the sequence $(x_k)_{k \geq 0}$ generated by GHOM satisfies: \begin{enumerate} \item If $r > p+1$, then $f(x_k)$ converges locally to $f_*$ at a superlinear rate. \item If $r = p+1$, then $f(x_k)$ converges locally to $f_*$ at a linear rate. \item If $r < p+1$, then $f(x_k)$ converges locally to $f_*$ at a sublinear rate. \end{enumerate} \end{theorem}

 \begin{proof} Note that the set of limit points $\Omega(x_0)$ of the sequence $(x_k)_{k \geq 0}$ generated by GHOM is compact, $\text{dist}(x_k, \Omega(x_0)) \to 0$ as $k \to \infty$ and $f(\Omega(x_0))$ is constant taking value $f_*$ (see Lemma \ref{lemma:kl}).
 Moreover, we have that $\left(f(x_{k})\right)_{k \geq 0}$ monotonically decreases and converges to $ f_*$.
 Then, for any $\delta, \epsilon >0$ there exists $k_0$ such that: